azlinaaaa/Malaysia-House-Price-Market-Analysis-Dashboard/README.md

 A Power BI dashboard that analyzes Malaysia’s residential property listings using a dataset I **web-scraped myself** from **iProperty** using **Python Scrapy**.
 The project focuses on **market segmentation (Low / Medium / High)**, location-based pricing, and property-type price comparisons to support data-driven insights for buyers, analysts, and researchers.

-> **Note / Disclaimer**: This dataset was collected via web scraping for academic/portfolio purposes.
-Please ensure scraping complies with iProperty’s Terms of Service and robots.txt, and avoid re-uploading raw scraped content if it violates site policies.

 ---

 ## Dashboard Preview